Shynixn/AstralEdit/README.md

 ## How to use the it

-#### Sample to render the worldEdit selection of the player and moving it to the player's location
+#### Sample: Rendering the WorldEdit selection of the player and moving it to the player's location

 ```java
 //Get a player and a plugin instance